-Given this is a change to our current data sharing policy and privacy statement, we will notify all active clients as of June 1 2025, and they will be given 30 days to opt out before any data is shared.
-After the 30-day period, if a client does not opt out, client data will be shared with Holland Bloorview approved data consortiums or partnerships.
-However, clients/caregivers can opt out any time after the 30-day period if they change their mind.
+Given this is a change to our current data sharing policy and privacy statement, we will notify all active clients as of June 9, 2025, and they will be given until July 1st, 2025 to opt out before any data is shared.
+After July 1st, if a client does not opt out, de-identified clinical data will be shared with Holland Bloorview's approved data consortiums or partnerships.
+However, clients/caregivers can opt out any time after July 1st if they change their mind.